 Lake Como is a gorgeous destination surrounded by mountains in Italy’s Lombardy Region.
 It’s filled with breathtaking coastal villages made up of brightly-colored houses that look like a scene straight from a fairytale.

-Because there are so many villages in Lake Como, it can be hard to decide which ones are worth visiting if you only have 3 days.
+Because there are so many towns in Lake Como, it can be hard to decide which ones are worth visiting if you only have 3 days.

 Hopefully, this Lake Como itinerary will save you time researching so that you can start making bookings for your accommodations and transportation to get to this breathtaking region in Italy!